2factorauth/twofactorauth/CONTRIBUTING.md

 3. **HTTPS links**: All sites that support HTTPS should also be linked with an HTTPS address.
-4. **Similarweb top 200K**: A new site that is not already listed has to be within the Similarweb top 200,000 ranking.
+4. **Similarweb top 200K**: A new site that is not already listed has to be within the Similarweb top 200,000 global ranking.
 You can check the ranking of a site [here][similarweb].
 5. **No 2FA providers**: We do not list 2FA providers, such as [Authy][authy], [Duo][duo] or
    [Google Authenticator][googleauthenticator].
 6. **Be Awesome**: You need to be awesome.
 That is all.